CodeHunter2006/CodeHunter2006.github.io/_posts/2019-12-21-TheGoProgrammingLaguage_Notes.md

 In effect, new lines following certain tokens are converted into semicolons, so where newlines are placed matters to proper parsing of Go code.

+A map is a reference to the datastructure created by make.
+When a map is passed to a func-tion, the function receives a copy of the reference, so any changes the called function makes to the underlying datastructure will be visible through the caller’s map reference too.

 # 2. Program Structure

 # 3. Basic Data Types